Markets and Economy

 2

-If there’s more demand or less supply for an item, the price goes up.
-If there’s less demand or more supply, the price goes down.
+If an item has more demand or less supply, the price goes up.
+If it has less demand or more supply, the price goes down.

 Why track inflation expectations?